FaMiFisH/digital-plannar/README.md

-Digital plannar mobile app for teachers and tutors.
+Digital plannar android mobile app for teachers and tutors.